 Her below 10 essential camping gear that I find very useful for camping in Australia.

 - Torch (pack spare batteries too).

-- Head lamp to use when going to the toilets at night or for night oudoor activities.
+- Headlamp to use when going to the toilets at night or for night outdoor activities.

-- Mozzie net as a protection against flies and mosquitos.
+- Mozzie net as protection against flies and mosquitos.

 - A swiss-army knife.

 - First aid kit with medicine, vitamins, antihistaminic tablets to combat allergy to insects bites.

 - Good sunscreen.